Kapustlo/react_calculator/README.md

 # Button

-## Example

 ``` javascript
   <Button text="cos" value={() => alert("This button is meant for cos")} height={16} width={16} />
 ```

-This component may be used separately from the Calculator component however when used in the Calculator component, it is created internally.
+This component may be used separately from the Calculator component as for now it is basically a common button, however when used in the Calculator component, it is created internally.

 # Calculator